monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

 Dobot CR5 with Intel Realsense D435i for object detection and pose estimation (bin-picking application).

-This project is present the robot arm application especially bin-picking base on Dobot CR5 using ROS which detect an object and 6d pose estimation with intel realsense d435i depth camera by detection [find-object](https://introlab.github.io/find-object/) app.
+This project is present the robot arm application especially bin-picking base on Dobot CR5 using ROS which object detection and pose estimation with intel realsense d435i depth camera by detection [find-object](https://introlab.github.io/find-object/) tool.

 ## Requirement